Silphid/silphid.jekyll/_drafts/2017-12-06-the-chair-is-black.md

 As I remember, Van Vogt advanced that, according to *non-Aristotelian logic*, objects should not be reduced to their simplest attributes, but rather considered as rich and vastly complex realities.
 For example, he says that stating *the chair is black* is reductionist, because the chair is certainly many more things than just *black*.
 It might, all at once, be *shiny*, *tall*, *wooden*, *art-deco*, *fragile*, *worn*, *hand-made*, *slightly chipped at the bottom of one leg*… well, you get the point.

 And that's an interesting point to make, philosophically speaking.
-Applied to software design, we could take it as advice for considering problems holistically, with a fine understanding of their very details.
-However, I would argue that, conversely, once you have that global picture in mind, the role of a software designer or architect is precisely to break up and reduce complex problems into smaller conceptual chunks.
+Applied to software design, we could take it as an advice for considering problems holistically, with a fine understanding of their very details.
+However, I would argue that, conversely, beyond being able to see things as they really are, your role as a software developer, designer or architect is precisely to break up and reduce such complexity into smaller conceptual chunks.

-Not being gifted with Gilbert Gosseyn's second brain, we need to dissect, simplify and distil a potentially infinite reality into much less exhaustive (though workable) *abstractions*.
+Not being gifted with Gilbert Gosseyn's second brain, we need to dissect, simplify and distil a potentially infinite reality into much less exhaustive - though workable - *abstractions*.

 # But what exactly *is* abstraction?